The Guide to On-Site Household Staff Assessments

 Hiring someone to work inside your home is one of the most personal decisions you will ever make.
-Whether you need a nanny for your children, an estate manager for multiple properties, or a private chef for daily meals, the stakes are high.
-A bad hire does not just cost money.
-It disrupts your family’s routines, compromises your privacy, and creates stress that lingers long after the employee is gone.
+Whether you need a nanny for your children or an estate manager, the stakes are high.
+A bad hire costs more than money.
+It disrupts your family’s routines and compromises your privacy.
+The secret to avoiding this stress is better management, not just better hiring.
+Proactively evaluating your team with tools like household staff assessments is key.
+An on-site household staff assessment, in particular, provides the clarity needed to optimize your home’s operations for long-term success.

 Work with The Calendar Group’s expert placement team to find vetted, trustworthy household staff who fit your family’s unique needs.